jenseliasson/DataManager/README.md

 Arrowhead DataManager

 Must fix:
-1) Username and password for web login (now hardcoded to user/password: test/test)
+1) Username and password for web login.
+See 6) as well (now hardcoded to user/password: test/test)
 2) HTTPS
 3) AH Framework support for
    - Authorization & Acess control